-The normal thing to do is to join and find some people to follow with like minded interests and develop a following.
+The normal thing to do is to join and find some people to follow with like-minded interests and develop a following.
 Why?
-Well as a network or direct sales marketer it really is quite simple.
+Well as a network or direct sales marketer, your work is really is quite simple.
 The power of leverage.
 There is a scientific basis for this and it’s called Reeds Law and all social media networks operate on Reeds Law.

 The debate quickly split into two camps.
 One side – me in this one.
 Watch the film The Secret read the list of works recommended by Chris Widener and Jim Rohn (whom Mike works closely with) in their book the ‘12 Pillars of Wisdom’ and you will see most of the people mentioned in The Secret are in their recommended reading list.

 Mike’s Magnetic Sponsoring is a retelling of the Law of Attraction as it relates to online marketing.
 It’s worth noting the Law of Attraction works both ways and I wait to see if there is a negative impact.
 It’s worth noting none of the other ‘gurus’ have taken such a step.
 I think the reason for this is obvious they know the power of Twitter.

 Ferny Ceballos who supports Mike’s actions does so from an interesting position.
 Basically, he fell under Mike’s patronage and because Mike took an interest in what he was working on feels fine that Mike’s still following him.
 I don’t think Ferny can really be classed as representative of Mike’s ordinary followers or community as you might call them.
 He’s got where he has by hard work been talent spotted and picked up and more power to him.
 But if that were the criteria for deciding your Followers list then why does Mike Klingler have 40,000?